Table of Contents

 - Secondary infections

-It's also not clear if they're effective on issues that touch the eyes.
+It's also not clear if they are effective on issues that touch the eyes.
 The medications must travel a long distance from the digestive tract to the eyes, and they can lose some efficacy along the way.

 Now, doctors use topical medications to help.
 Eye drops or ointments target the problem at the source while bypassing the digestive tract altogether.

-Typically, you'll use these therapies for just a few days, and then you'll head back to your doctor for a checkup.
-If the problem doesn't resolve, you may need more significant treatments like surgeries to repair the damage done to your eyes.
+Typically, you will use these therapies for just a few days, and then you will head back to your doctor for a checkup.
+If the problem does not resolve, you may need more significant treatments like surgeries to repair the damage done to your eyes.

 For example, a thin, torn cornea may not heal without the help of a surgeon.
 In severe cases, you might need a corneal transplant.
 But in others, your doctor can use lasers to open up tear ducts and help bathe your eyes in the fluids they need as they heal.
 Not everyone with ocular rosacea needs this treatment, but some people do.